cobwebch/external_import/Documentation/Administration/Columns/Index.rst

   to a field in a "deeper" position inside a multidimensional array.
 The value is a string comprised of the keys for pointing into the array, separated by some character (:code:`/` by default; can be changed using the :ref:`arrayPathSeparator <administration-columns-properties-array-path-separator>` property).

+  Conditions and the special segment :code:`*` are also available.
+See the :ref:`general configuration property arrayPath for reference <administration-general-tca-properties-arraypath>`.

   Consider the following structure to import:

   .. code:: php